Kåre Bulie

 Kåre Huseby Bulie (born 14 August 1975) is a Norwegian journalist and literary critic.

 He is a literary critic in Dagbladet since 2006.
 He worked in Dagens Næringsliv from 1997 to 2006, and also in VG and Morgenbladet.
 He has a cand.mag. degree from the University of Oslo in 2002.

+He was awarded the Norwegian Critics Prize for Literature in 2025, as literary critic of the year.